TechxArtisanStudio/Openterface/docs/product/minikvm/usb-switch.md

 4. **State 4 (Out of Sync, Port → Target)**
    Hardware is set to Host, software is set to Target; port remains with Target.

-Switching from these states follows a straightforward logic: any manual toggle of the hardware switch updates the software display and moves the system to a “synced” state.
+Switching from these states follows a straightforward logic: any manual toggle of the hardware switch updates the software display and moves the system to a "synced" state.
 Any click on the software switch changes the connection immediately, potentially leaving the hardware and software out of sync until the hardware switch is moved again.

 !!! warning "Remember to eject the flash drive before toggling the switch"
     If the USB port is being used by a flash drive, ensure you eject the flash drive before toggling the switch to transfer the port's use to another computer.